mozilla/webliteracymap/Building/Infrastructure.md

 * Explaining the differences between the Web and the Internet
 * Exporting and backing up your data from Web services
 * Moving the place(s) where your data is hosted on the Web
-* Securing your data against malware and hacking
+* Securing your data against malware and computer criminals